How do Pods communicate in Kubernetes?

 The networking layer of Kubernetes is highly configurable, with lots of plugins and options.
 This means that the exact way pods communicate depends on how your Kubernetes cluster has been deployed.

-But, there are some basic facts about pod-to-pod communication, which generally hold true for all Kubernetes clusters:
+There are some basic facts about pod-to-pod communication, which generally hold true for all Kubernetes clusters:

 In Kubernetes, each Pod has an IP address.
 A Pod can communicate with another Pod by directly addressing its IP address, but the recommended way is to use Services.
 A Service is a set of Pods, which can be reached by a single, fixed DNS name or IP address.